 There is nothing connecting this death to the vaccine.
 With millions of children vaccinated each year, some deaths from other causes (like SIDS) are going to happen right after vaccines by coincidence alone – it’s inevitable.
 This was not even close in time to the vaccination.

-But they would need extraordinary evidence to overcome the barriers that the timing gap, the non-supportive autopsy, and the lack of actual evidence of a link place in their way to claim a link to vaccine.
-Maybe they have such extraordinary evidence.
+But they would need extraordinary evidence to overcome the barriers that the timing gap, the non-supportive autopsy, and the lack of actual evidence of a link to claim a link to the vaccine.
+Maybe they have such extraordinary evidence, but there doesn’t appear to be any.
 More likely they have something that is far weaker, but that they can latch on to confirm their belief.

 The bigger picture

-In contrast, diphtheria and tetanus have a 10% mortality rate even with the best available modern treatment, even though the diseases themselves are now rare, thanks to vaccine.
-Pertussis is back, and can have serious complications, especially in young babies.
+In contrast, diphtheria and tetanus have a 10% mortality rate even with the best available modern treatment, even though the diseases themselves are now rare, thanks to the vaccine.
+Pertussis is back and can have serious complications, especially in young babies.